Foods That Last a Long Time, 25 Years or More

 The food is sealed against bacterial growth, and the amount of bacteria is reduced to safe levels throughout the commercial canning process.

 You should rely on your senses to determine whether something is still safe to consume if it is old.
-Throw away anything that only appears poor, has apparent mold spores, has a black, oily appearance, has symptoms of a pest infestation, or packaging with water damage.
+Throw away anything that only appears poor, has apparent mold spores, has a black, oily appearance, has symptoms of a pest infestation, or is packaged with water damage.
 Cans with dents, swelling, corrosion, or rust should be thrown away.

 Any unpleasant smell, mainly grassy or paint-like, indicates the food has gone bad.